-Ginger and Green Chillies – Ginger along with Green Chillies adds that much-needed heat and spicy flavor to this Maharashtrian buttermilk.
+Ginger and Green Chili Peppers – Fresh ginger along with green chili peppers adds that much-needed heat and spicy flavor to this Maharashtrian buttermilk.
 Adjust the amount as per your liking.

-You can also add in dry mint powder, as it adds a beautiful flavour.
+You can also add in a little dry mint powder, as it adds a beautiful flavor.

-Mix 1 cup fresh yogurt and 2 cups of chilled water in a large bowl.
+Transfer 1 cup yogurt and 2 cups of chilled water to a large bowl.
 Use a wire whisk to mix these two.
-Do not whisk the yogurt before mixing it with water otherwise it becomes very smooth.

-Add salt to taste, 1 tbsp finely chopped coriander, ½ tsp roasted cumin powder, ½ tsp grated ginger, and ½ tsp crushed chopped green chili and mix well.
+Add salt to taste, 1 tbsp finely chopped cilantro, ½ tsp roasted cumin powder, ½ tsp grated ginger, and ½ tsp chopped green chili peppers to the bowl and mix well.
+Set aside.